 We are an approved North Dakota Insurance Department education provider (Provider ID# 2210).
 Get started on your North Dakota Insurance Producer CEs today!
 At Your Pace Online offers flexible internet-based classes.
 Work on them when and where you want, At Your Pace Online.
 When you're finished, we'll report your completion to the state - at no extra cost.

-North Dakota 24 Hour Property & Casualty Review
+North Dakota 24 Hour Life And Health Review With Ethics

-North Dakota 24 Hour Life & Health Review
+North Dakota 24 Hour Property And Casualty Review With Ethics

-North Dakota 8 Hour Initial LTC Certification Course
+North Dakota 8 Hour Initial LTC Continuing Education Course

-This 8 hour class is approved by the State of North Dakota, and meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees!
+This 8 hour class is approved by the State of North Dakota, and meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for producers under Accident and Health.

 ND Insurance Department ID: 8060